crablab/vfd/README.md

 # Infosystems Display

-The backend for the Infosystems VFD display that is located somewhere at EMF 2024.
+The backend for the Infosystems VFD display that is located in the bar at EMF 2024.

+It's from a German tram and made in 2000.

 Hostname: `vfd.crablab.uk`